raganwald-deprecated/faux/doc/writing.md

 Faux will blend that in with the parameters.
 Since there weren't any, the result is now:

     {
-      server_data: [
+      spells: [
         { id: 1, name: 'invisibility' },
         { id: 2, name: 'teleportation' }
       ]
     }

 You can get that directly within the template, or you can have it added to your `SpellsView` instance as `this.options`.
-That being said, you might not care for Faux's default choice of `server_data`.
+That being said, you might not care for Faux's default choice of `spells`.
 Here's how to change it:

     magic_controller
       .method('spells', {